e271828e/Flight.jl/prototypes/kernel/NOTES.md

 allocation-free populated as well as empty, at any width, whatever the batch touches.
 No stand-ins enter or retire.

+**Increment 16 — the run lifecycle and termination.** §12.6's five-state machine behind `lifecycle(sim)`, §13.5's stop policy and termination record behind `termination(sim)`, §12.6's partial advance, and §13.6's abnormal entry, in one increment.
+The single `plane.running` flag retires: the §11.3 freeze becomes the lifecycle's `:running` — spanning `run!`, tail included — while `ctl.stopped` stays the device-facing sticky word at tail step (1).
+`init!` becomes mandatory and the one door into `initialized`, opening the trajectory wholesale: the log, the stop word, the record *and every staged batch* clear (§12.6's no-stale-batch rule — the pre-run register is now `init!` → `stage!` → `run!`, which restructured the increment-9-era stage-before-`init!` tests). `run!` trades its positional `t_end` for the §13.5 keyword pair — constructor defaults, per-run overrides, both sites validating identically, a finite bound owed from one of them (the unbounded register stays absent with `UnboundedRun`).
+Stop faces are sampled at every publication, `t*` included: a `t*` hit abandons the frame's remainder and leaves the clock at `t*` — a real bug caught by the increment's tests, `frame!` having stamped the frame top unconditionally. `step!(frames`/ `t_plus)` shares the one frame loop with `run!` — bit-identity by construction — and returns the frames actually advanced; a stepping session is deviceless and reports `initialized` between calls, which is what absorbed the suite's run-chaining idiom.
+A loop-side throw leaves terminal `errored` — the cause retained raw, §13.4's `StepError` wrap and cursor absent — with the previous snapshot already final by publication-last construction, and `run!` rethrows after the tail.
+Two decisions worth
+flagging: a stop word pending at `step!`'s entry stops the session as `:control_stop` rather than being cleared (`run!` clears at its top, `init!` with the trajectory — the spec is silent on the stepped case); and test_bindings' `Poller` became confirm-then-stop — stage, observe the write applied in a snapshot, then stop — because a departing device cannot otherwise guarantee its batch drained before the run ends.
+New coverage:
+`Overload` (§13.5's touchdown archetype) and `Exploder` (§13.6's specimen).
+No stand-ins enter or retire.

 ## The properties the tests pin down

 Each of these is a spec claim rather than a programming convenience: